-During the year 2020-21, we aim to try and diminish the gaps for all SEND pupils, caused by the pandemic.
+During the year 2021-22, we aim to try and diminish the gaps for all SEND pupils, particularly in reading, caused by the pandemic.
 This is a priority on our school improvement plan.

 Ethnicity and race (including EAL learners)

 Summary Information: